chrismacp/chrismacp.github.io/_posts/2017-04-09-pesky-ikea-pegs.md

-Sometimes I get really excited and get [Blender](https://www.blender.org/) (amazing open-source 3D modelling application) fired up straight away, but I've learnt that it's very worthwhile checking the web first to see if someone has already put the effort in.
+Sometimes I get really excited and get [Blender](https://www.blender.org/) (amazing open-source 3D modelling application) fired up straight away, but I've learnt that it's really worthwhile checking the web first to see if someone has already put the effort in.
 Don't re-invent the wheel, is what we'd say at work.

 So after about 30 seconds of Googling...
 I found this design: